apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**A ‘ring of fire’ solar eclipse is coming soon.
-Here’s what you should know**
+**Pixel Watch 2 will have automatic workout tracking, new leak shows**

-You can read more about it [here](https://www.cnn.com/2023/10/02/world/annular-solar-eclipse-october-2023-preview-scn/index.html).
+You can read more about it [here](https://9to5google.com/2023/10/02/pixel-watch-2-leak-automatic-workout-tracking/).

 ## Requirements
 - Python 3.8